martinwake/vale-gov-style/README.md

 - Lower-case.yml
 - Upper-case.yml

-Vale uses these to check your writing against:
+These rules will check your writing for:
-- capitalisation, hyphenation and spacing rules (together these make up about 70% of the entries in the A-Z style guide)
+- capitalisation, hyphenation and spacing (together these make up about 70% of the entries in the A-Z style guide)
 - the list of [words to avoid](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#words-to-avoid)

 ## Thanks